faraonc/chartcenter-plugin/README.md

 In the example above we are installing `bitnami/postgresql` from the helm repo `https://repo.chartcenter.io`, and it works just fine.

-But if we want to use dependency charts from the `https://repo.chartcenter.io` this is where Helm cli v2 and v3 `package` command does not understand the extra namespace specified in `requirements.yaml/Chart.yaml` and fails to package the chart.
-Helm `dependency` works fine and pulls all the charts and stores in the `charts` folder.
+But if we want to use dependency charts from the `https://repo.chartcenter.io` this is where Helm cli v2 and v3 `helm package` command does not understand the extra namespace specified in `requirements.yaml/Chart.yaml` and fails to package the chart.
+Helm `helm dependency` works just fine and pulls all the charts and stores in the `charts` folder.

 The example Helm `requirements.yaml/Chart.yaml` file of using ChartCenter as Helm repository: